-Prevent biscuit beetles from contaminating your food and feasting on your cookies without resorting to nasty insecticides that harm the environment.
-Here’s how.
+They contaminate your food and feast on your cookies — learn how to get rid of biscuit beetles without resorting to nasty insecticides that harm the environment.

 Thankfully, there are eco-friendly preventive methods you can use that don’t use toxic chemicals or require professional fumigators to visit your house.
 Follow this guide on sustainable practices for preventing and getting rid of biscuit beetles.